glic3rinu/passlib/docs/lib/passlib.apps.rst

     BCrypt is used as the default if support is available, otherwise BSDI-Crypt will be used as the default.

-.. object:: phpbb3_context
+.. data:: phpbb3_context

     This object supports phpbb3 password hashes, which use a variant of :class:`~passlib.hash.phpass`.

 PostgreSQL
 ==========
-.. object:: postgres_context
+.. data:: postgres_context

     This object should recognize password hashes stores in PostgreSQL's ``pg_shadow`` table;
     which are all assumed to follow the :class:`~passlib.hash.postgres_md5` format.